PIK-LPJmL/LandInG/README.md

 [LPJmL model code release](https://github.com/PIK-LPJmL/LPJmL).
 This toolbox does *not* cover climate inputs.

+LandInG has been documented in the following publication:
+Ostberg, S., Müller, C., Heinke, J., and Schaphoff, S.: LandInG 1.0: a toolbox to derive input datasets for terrestrial ecosystem modelling at variable resolutions from heterogeneous sources, Geosci.
+Model Dev., 16, 3375–3406, https://doi.org/10.5194/gmd-16-3375-2023, 2023

 All source code, configuration and parameter files are subject to Copyright (C) by the Potsdam Institute for Climate Impact Research (PIK), see the file COPYRIGHT, and are licensed under the GNU AFFERO GENERAL PUBLIC LICENSE